The structure of this guide

 It is made of cellulose from beech trees and has a texture similar to silk and cotton.
 Its extra softness, its resistance to wear and washing temperatures, and its capacity to absorb water make it a popular fabric for activewear and underwear.

-Modal and most regenerated fibres have a really similar manufacturing process to viscose (described above) and thereby they tend to share some flaws, such as the chemical processing.
+Modal and most regenerated fibres have a really similar manufacturing process to viscose (described above) and thereby they tend to share some flaws, such as chemical processing.

 However, some big companies like Tencel developed solutions with low environmental impact.